 Berkley Insurance Company – Singapore Branch (BIC SG) is a branch of the US based Berkley Insurance Company (BIC US) which in turn is a fully owned subsidiary of W. R. Berkley Corporation (WRBC).
-The registered address of BIC SG is 80 Robinson Road #02-00, Singapore 068898.
+The registered address of BIC SG is 18 Cross Street, #09-04 Cross Street Exchange, Singapore 048423.

 BIC US is a Delaware corporation licensed to write insurance and reinsurance business and is regulated by the Delaware Department of Insurance.
 BIC US is directly owned by Star Signet Holdings Inc., a Delaware holding company that is 100% owned by WRBC.

 BIC SG is licensed by the Monetary Authority of Singapore (MAS) under the Insurance Act to carry on general insurance business in Singapore.
 The general insurance licence was issued by the MAS with effect from 1st July 2016.

 Prior to the 2016 licence being granted, BIC SG was only licensed to carry on general reinsurance business in Singapore with its initial licence that was issued in December 2010.

 BIC SG pursues a strategy of a niche property and casualty reinsurer focusing on excess of loss and select proportional business for casualty facultative and treaty business.
 Under the general insurance licence, BIC SG also offers Financial Lines, Marine and Casualty insurance and facultative reinsurance products to selected markets.

 Objectives & Strategies

 BIC SG’s marketing focus is premised on: